natedahl32/mClient/README.md

 WCell Team - For converting a lot of C++ code that I had no idea what it was doing to C# All other server core teams - For continually pushing forward the emulation boundaries USB, ClassicDB and other content teams - For all your hard work in populating the worlds with database content

+## Benefits of M Client compared to other Bots

+There biggest benefit that can be realized by this project is a core agnostic Bot.
+All other Bots are built directly into the core itself, so they don't work for other cores without being ported.
+Since this Bot project is client based, it should work with any core.
+No more having to choose which core you are going to use based on the Bot functionality available!